AFib vs. VFib

 To state that your heart is in an NSR, both the heart rate and rhythm must be normal.
 An average heart rate is between 60 to 100 beats per minute.
 The tracings on the EKG will signify if the heart rhythm is in a sinus rhythm.

-Although we won’t go into detail about what each of these wave components means, an EKG will measure each of these elements.
+Although we will not go into detail about what each of these wave components means, an EKG will measure each of these elements.

 They must measure a certain length to be an NSR:

 Why is this important?
-On an EKG, AFib and VFib will lack certain components and have grossly elongated components compared to an NSR.
+On an EKG, AFib vs. VFib will lack certain components and have grossly elongated components compared to an NSR.

 What is AFib?